 We now know that concussions are more common in certain sports, like Football, Ice hockey and Lacrosse but without specific data on these impacts it has been difficult for players and parents to know how concerned they should be.

 A paramount study in the field of sports concussions is the one from Virginia Tech from 2013, called the “Head Impact Exposure in Youth Football”.
 The researchers used accelerometers placed in the helmets of the players and standing on the side lines they could measure the head impact.
 The findings were shocking: Youth players (age 7-8 years) had on average 107 hits to the head/season.
 Half of the hits were at 15G and 5% at 40G.
 In comparison, taking off in a rocket ship generates 10G.
 In high school players (14-18 years) the numbers were even more alarming: on average a player had 565 hits to the head/season, half of which were at 21G and 5% at 56G.
-Not surprisingly, the numbers became worse when college players were measured: on average 1,000 significant hits to the head/season, 5% of which were at 63G.
+Not surprisingly, the football concussion stats became worse when college players were measured: on average 1,000 significant hits to the head/season, 5% of which were at 63G.
 The vast majority of these hits do not result in a clinically diagnosed concussion but of course, every hit matters.
-These numbers have been confirmed by other studies so there is no doubt that intense sports like football has a problem.
+These football concussion stats have been confirmed by other studies so there is no doubt that intense sports like football has a problem.

 One can certainly argue that different positions in a team are exposed differently and that the technique matters.
 A recommendation from Virginia Tech and other studies is an athlete should limit hits that result in head impact in practice.
 One could also argue that rules of the games should change as well.
 It matters how hard you hit and whether the other player is aware of the hit that is coming.
 We have started to see some discussion about this in football and in other sports.
 For example, in ice hockey there is a limit to how and from what angle you can check another player.
 There are other sports that have not changed; fights for example.
 In soccer, you can still head the ball even though we know it can cause concussions long-term.